mindiweik/learning-time/2020 README/20Q2-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### April 24, 2020
+The sepia function for the filter.c Week 4 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set actually came fairly easy to get me started for the day.
+It was a simple implementation of the given sepia formula and I had already created a pointer swap() function which allowed me to quickly and easily change the pixels upon completing the math.
+The reflection function I had a harder time with and am still a bit confused on, but I was able to get it to work.
+Once I complete the project I will review to see if I can better piece it together.

+However, I am now stuck on the blur function which takes the average of a set of 9 pixels to create new RGB numbers to blur the image.
+I'm not quite sure where I am going wrong yet and will need more time to figure this one out which I intend to do over the weekend.

 ### April 23, 2020
 First up is the grayscale filter for the filter.c Week 4 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set.
 I was able to compile everything fairly simply as this was one of the easier functions.
 I was mainly just averaging out each of the RGB numbers and resetting them to the averaged number, but I had some trouble with the round function in this first problem.
 I discovered through research and discussing with my peers that even when a float is declared, if you are only doing the math with integers C will kick out the decimal automatically.